-3 Local Ecumenical Partnerships (LEPs) of which the Church of England is a member will be considered as Church of England churches for this purpose.

-4 If during this time the family has relocated, or changed the church at which they worship, supporting evidence from the previous church must be provided.
-In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or in relation to those of other faiths, relevant place of worship or alternative premises have been available for public worship
+- 3 Local Ecumenical Partnerships (LEPs) of which the Church of England is a member will be considered as Church of England churches for this purpose. - 4 If during this time the family has relocated, or changed the church at which they worship, supporting evidence from the previous church must be provided.
+In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or in relation to those of other faiths, relevant place of worship or alternative premises have been available for public worship - 5 A Christian Church is defined by membership of Churches Together in Britain and Ireland or the Evangelical Alliance

-Distance
+Distance Tie break

-Distance for the purposes of these criteria is measured between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+When deciding between applicants who have equal entitlement under any of the above criteria, priority will be given to those in order of distance from their home to the school measured by a straight line, the nearest being accepted first.
+We use the distance between the child's permanent home address (defined in KCC's annual admissions prospectus) and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.
-In the unlikely event that there are two or more applications of equal eligibility for the last available place at the school a random selection will be applied.
+When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
+Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant coordinates.
+In exceptional circumstances where alternative coordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service.